xRET2pwn/xret2pwn.github.io/_posts/2022-04-24-Access_Token_Part0x01.md

 # Revert Impersonation Token (Revert2Self)

-What if you need to return to your token, what you need to do?
+What if you need to return to your primary token, what do you need to do?

-There is a API that’s called [RevertToSelf](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-reverttoself)
+There is an API that’s called [RevertToSelf](https://docs.microsoft.com/en-us/windows/win32/api/securitybaseapi/nf-securitybaseapi-reverttoself)

 ```cpp
 BOOL RevertToSelf();
 ```

 You just need to call that function with no arguments to revert the token and if the returned value nonzero so you successfully revert the token.
-And we done : ) looks easy, right?
+And we have done : ) looks easy, right?

 # Make Token

-As we trying to make a new token for user, we must have credentials for that user.
+As we are trying to make a new token for user, we must have the credentials for that user.

 ![8](/assets/img/posts/Access-Token-Part0x01/8.png)

-To login with the user credentials and return token handle, we can done that through [LogonUserA](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-logonusera)
+To login with the user credentials and return the token handle, we can do that through [LogonUserA](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-logonusera)

 ```cpp
 BOOL LogonUserA(